ming436534/modelizr/docs/usage/Querying.md

 #### `request`

 Finally we have the `request()` tool.
-This is for making a request to a non GraphQL server, where the returned data still matches created models.
+This is for making a request to a non GraphQL server, where the returned data can still be expected to match our defined models.
 You will need to explicitly give this request a body.

 ```javascript
 import { request } from 'modelizr'